Embroidery

 If you’ve ever written code that produces HTML you probably at some point have to do some kind of DOM manipulation or event listening.
 You want to click a button to update a feed, do an AJAX form submission or maybe toggle CSS classes.
 While you definitely can just use regular Javascript or even jQuery it can feel a bit cumbersome or repetitive.

-Embroidery’s goal is to make it easier to add Javascript behaviors to your HTML while keeping your code very close to the metal.
+Embroidery's goal is to make it easier to add Javascript behaviors to your HTML while keeping your code very close to the metal.
 It aims to be 2kB (minified and gzipped) or less.
-Currently it’s 1.9kB.
+Currently, it's 1.9kB.

 This is just a toy project and mainly serves a learning purpose.
 It’s not meant to be used in production.